Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Budget vs Discount

 \subsection{Case 2: Single Eligible and Single Ineligible Group}

 Here, we study the setting where the user population consists of one eligible and one ineligible user group, each of which has demand equal to one.
 We show that in this setting, the relative performance of DBCP and CBCP policies, in terms of promoting eligible users' express lane access, depends not only on the discount level $\alpha$, but also on the toll $\tau$, ineligible users' VoT $v^I$, and latency function $\ell$.
+Thus, our analysis emphasizes the need for accurate estimates of users' VoTs and the latency function $\ell$ when designing congestion pricing mechanisms.

 First, we give the analog of Assumption \ref{Assumption: For 1 eligible group, 0 ineligible group} in this setting.

 \begin{assumption} Suppose that: \begin{enumerate} \item The user population consists of one eligible and one ineligible group, with respective time-invariant VoTs $v^E$ and $v^I$.
 Moreover, $v^E < v^I$.